Elevate Recovery

 Norepinephrine and Dopamine Reuptake Inhibitors

 NDRIs also block the brain from absorbing norepinephrine and dopamine.
-As they are readily present in the brain, this provides feelings of wellbeing.
+As they are readily present in the brain, this provides feelings of well-being.

 Antidepressant Withdrawal Symptoms

 When a person who abuses antidepressants stops taking them, they experience an antidepressant discontinuation syndrome.
 This is much more prevalent in the older forms of antidepressants.
 A person feels the withdrawal symptoms depending on how much they have abused an antidepressant in the past.
 One of the most common symptoms is depression.
 Another one is the risk of suicide.
 This is why it is very essential to monitor those who are undergoing withdrawal.
 Other than this, one should not go cold turkey or decide to stop abruptly.
-It is better to stop over a period of time by limiting the dosages.
+It is better to stop over some time by limiting the dosages.
 Other common symptoms include; headaches, dizziness, fatigue, irritability, anxiety, restlessness, nausea, vivid dreams, and flu-like symptoms.
 These are just common symptoms that a person may experience but different antidepressants have different symptoms, so some people might experience different things.

 Treatment